 So what can we learn from them – what can we take away?
 While their performances are entertaining and awe-inspiring, I want us to begin to question why that can’t be us.

-No, I’m not saying we try to dedicate ourselves towards reaching the Olympics.
+No, I’m not saying we try to dedicate ourselves towards reaching the Olympics (unless you want to).
 Rather I’m asking us to question why we cannot become world class at what we do… today!